 API Integration Best Practices: Processes and Approaches

 API (Application Programming Interface) is crucial for having a more organized, efficient, and easy-to-scale ecosystem that can meet all of your business and client needs.
 Any business that uses digital software to run their physical or fully digital business should know more about API integration best practices.
+Most APIs return data in readable formats like JSON or XML, which are typically user-friendly, though handling more complex datasets may require additional queries to properly format the data.
 That being said, in the next minute you’ll discover what an API is, how to implement APIs and connect two or more applications, and how to choose the right APIs for your business or project.
 Whether you have tech knowledge or not, this will help you understand the basics and get you started.

 What is an API?